dbry/newpack/README.md

 ppmd       | 1,138,541
 newpack    | 1,124,601

 Another file it performs the best on is the first billion digits of pi text file found on the web.
 This file is interesting for two reasons.
 First, because the digits of pi are uncorrelated we shouldn't benefit from any history and should simply utilize symbol frequency (and we do).
-Also, because of this, it's possible to accurately calculate the maximum compression possible using the formula `10^9 * log (10) / log (256)` (ignoring the case where the decompressors actually calculates pi):
+Also, because of this, it's possible to accurately calculate the maximum compression possible using the formula `10^9 * log (10) / log (256)` (ignoring the case where the decompressor actually calculates pi):

 Compressor | Compressed Size
 -----------|----------------